Category: #alzheimers

 • PTSD flashbacks

 We all have our own “set point” for a breakdown.
 Losses are a huge part, especially if they are stacked one on top of another.
-For example, a death, a divorce, losing your house, a terminal illness, being a caregiver, losing your job, family turmoil, severe financial strain, a chronic medical condition (a worsening chronic medical condition), inability to relax, continued loss of sleep, work stress, school stress, etc.
+For example, a death, a divorce, losing your house, a terminal illness, being a caregiver, losing your job, family turmoil, severe financial strain, a chronic medical condition (a worsening chronic medical condition), inability to relax, continued loss of sleep, work stress, school stress, lack of self-care, etc.

 As you can see, a lot of things can pile on.
 Step away, take a timeout!
 Get a talk therapy appointment, ASAP.
 You are no longer able to get out of this situation on your own.
 Breathe, just deep breathe for 5 minutes.